Orthogonal 2-sphere basis of stable 4-sphere

-{\bf Conclusion.} For every orthogonal basis $(x_*,x'_*)$ of the stable 4-sphere $\Sigma$ of genus $n$, it is shown in Lemma~2.2 that the $Z_2$-reduction of the orthogonal basis $(x_*,x'_*)$ is realized by the $Z_2$-deduction of the orthogonal basis $([S(E_*)], [S(E'_*)])$ for an O2-handle basis $(E_*\times I, E'_*\times I)$ on a trivial surface-knot $F$ of genus $n$ in $S^4$.
-By the proof of Lemma~1.2, it is shown that there is a replacement of the O2-handle basis $(E_*\times I,E'_*\times I)$ on $F$ keeping the attaching part fixed so that $x_i=[S(E_i)]$ and $x'_i= [S(E'_i)]$ for all $i\, (i=1,2,\dots,n)$ in $\Sigma$.
-Since any two O2-handle bases on $F$ are transformable into each other by an equivalence of the surface-knot space, any two orthogonal bases of $\Sigma$ are transformable into each other by an orientation-preserving diffeomorphism of $\Sigma$.
-It is shown that {\it any two homotopic diffeomorphisms of $\Sigma$ are isotopic if one diffeomorphism is replaced with a composition by an identity-shift}, \cite[Theorem~4.1]{1}.
-For the proof, Gabai's 4D light bulb theorem is needed, \cite{8}.
-This means that every O2-sphere basis $(S_*,S'_*)$ of $\Sigma$ with $x_i=[S_i], x'_i= [S'_i]\, (i=1,2,\dots,n)$ is piecewise-linearly isotopic to the O2-sphere basis $(S(E_*),S(E'_*))$ for an O2-handle basis $(E_*\times I,E'_*\times I)$ on a trivial surface-knot $F$ in $S^4$.
-To establish the same claim in smooth category, the unsolved problem on an identity-shift composition remains.
+{\bf Conclusions.} For every orthogonal basis $(x_* , x'_*)$ of the stable 4-sphere $\Sigma(n)$ is realized by the orthogonal basis $([S(E_*)], [S(E'_*)])$ for an O2-handle basis $(E_*\times I, E'_*\times I)$ on a trivial surfaceknot space $(S^4, F)$ of genus $n$ whose double branched covering space $S^4(F)_2$ is $\Sigma(n)$ by Lemma 1.2.
+Then it is used that any two O2-handle bases on $F$ can be transformed into each other by an equivalence of the surface-knot space $(S^4, F)$, \cite{6}.
+It is concluded that any two orthogonal bases of $\Sigma$ are transformable into each other by the lift $f'$ of $f$ to $\Sigma = S^4(F)_2$ (Theorem 1.1).
+Any two homotopic diffeomorphisms of $ \Sigma$ are smoothly isotopic if one diffeomorphism is replaced by the composition with an identity-shift, \cite[Theorem 4.1]{1}.
+For this proof, Gabai's 4D light bulb theorem is used, \cite{8}.
+By combining this result with Theorem 1.1, it is concluded that every orientation-preserving diffeomorphism of $ \Sigma$ is nothing but he lift $g'$ of an equivalence $g$ of the trivial surface-knot space $(S^4, F)$ to $\Sigma = S^4(F)_2$ up to composition of an identity-shift and smooth isotopy (Theorem 3.1).
+Here the question of whether every identity-shift is smoothly isotopic to the identity remains an unsolved problem, \cite{1}.
+In Piecewise-linear category and TOP category, this problem is not needed and the arguments proceed well except that even if a TOP stable 4-sphere $X(n)$ is a smooth 4-manifold, unless $X(n)$ is diffeomorphic to the stable 4-sphere $\Sigma(n)$, the TOP trivial surface-knot space $(Y, F^Y)$ of genus $n$ with $Y(F^Y)_2 = X$ cannot be smooth (Corollary 3.2 and Theorem 4.1).

 \phantom{x}

 {\bf Acknowledgements.} This work was partly supported by JSPS KAKENHI Grant Number JP21H00978 and MEXT Promotion of Distinctive Joint Research Center Program JPMXP0723833165 and Osaka Metropolitan University Strategic Research Promotion Project (Development of International Research Hubs).